datamade/pdf-textextract/README.md

 ## This repository

-This repository contains Makefile and scripts and a Dockerfile for building an image, as well as a github action to publish to [Github's contianer registry](https://github.com/datamade/pdf-textextract/pkgs/container/pdf-textextract).
+This repository contains the Makefile and Python scripts and a Dockerfile for building an image, as well as a github action to publish to [Github's contianer registry](https://github.com/datamade/pdf-textextract/pkgs/container/pdf-textextract).